 Learn from my mistakes!

-A Few FAQs About Visting Chichen Itza Mexico
+FAQs About Visiting Chichen Itza

-Pro Tip: You can get into Chichen Itza for free if you’re a Mexican citizen (on Sundays), under 13 years old, a student, a teacher, or a senior with valid ID.
+The entrance fee to the Mayan ruins at Chichen Itza is 480 pesos (27 USD).
+The price was doubled in 2019, which drew some eyebrows.
+You can get into Chichen Itza for free if you’re a Mexican citizen (on Sundays), under 13 years old, a student, a teacher, or a senior with valid ID.

 Visiting Chichen Itza, Mexico is an absolute must on your trip to the Yucatan Peninsula, and you won’t regret learning all about the ancient Mayan culture.